1. What is Gallaudet's Battle of the Books?

-Round 1 will consist of 12 Multiple Choice and Short Answer questions in which team members will be allowed to discuss amongst each other before submitting the answers.
+Round 1 will consist of 12 Multiple Choice, True or False, and Short Answer questions in which team members will be allowed to discuss amongst each other before submitting the answers.

-Round 2 will consist of 12 Multiple Choice and Short Answer questions in which team members will be allowed to discuss amongst each other before submitting the answers.
+Round 2 will consist of 12 Multiple Choice, True or False, and Short Answer questions in which team members will be allowed to discuss amongst each other before submitting the answers.

 The Final Round will consist of 3 presentation-style questions in which team members will take turns giving answers.
 Each of the three players will be answering one question with no help from teammates.
 A list of questions will be provided right before the Final Round begins so that teammates can assign themselves to the three questions.
 More details are shared in the Rules and Guidelines manual, including details about the National competition format.

 The Battle of the Books is open to teams of middle school students currently enrolled in recognized schools or programs for deaf and hard of hearing students in the United States.
 Schools or programs may be residential schools, day schools, mainstream programs, or any other type of educational program having middle-school age deaf or hard of hearing students.
 The Director of Youth Programs and Outreach shall determine what constitutes "recognized schools or programs."

 Where a single school or program does not have enough students to field its own Battle of the Books team, teams may be assembled by combining students from two or more schools or programs in reasonable proximity to each other.
 In some cases, as in a school in a rural area, the school may petition in writing, for special consideration by the Director of Youth Programs and Outreach to include a larger radius.
 Other options are for a mainstreamed or home-schooled student to join the team of a local school or program for the deaf.
 All written petitions for special consideration will be considered by the Director of Youth Programs and Outreach.